sec-bit/zkPoD-lib/README.md

 # zkPoD-lib

 zkPoD-lib is the underlying core library for [zkPoD system](https://github.com/sec-bit/zkPoD-node).
-It fully implements PoD (proof of delivery) protocol and also provides CLI interface together with Golang bindings.
+It fully implements PoD (proof of delivery) protocol and also provides a CLI interface together with Golang bindings.

 zkPoD-lib has four main parts as followed.